carlosolarte/L-framework/docs/tutorial.md

+## Tutorial

 This tutorial shows how to define the syntax and inference rules for a sequent-based system and prove some properties such as admissibility of structural rules (e.g., weakening and contraction), invertibility of rules, identity expansion and cut elimination.

 ## Syntax and Rules

 Everything starts with the definition of the syntax and the inference rules of the sequent system.
 Let us consider a two-sided, single-conclusion system for intuitionistic propositional logic.
-The first step is to create a Maude file with the following structure (see the complete set of files in `examples/g3i`).
+The first step is to create a new directory, say `examples/LJ`, and add there a new Maude  file (`LJ.maude`) with the inference rules of the system:

 ```
---- File g3i.maude
+--- File LJ.maude

 --- Loading the basic definitions
 load ../../sequent .

 --- Module defining the syntax and the inference rules
-mod G3i is
+mod LJ is
     ex SEQUENT-SOLVING . --- Importing some modules

     --- Atomic Propositions of the form p(3)